A Bill to make provision for roadside testing for illegal drugs; and for connected purposes.

 The Bill would make provision for roadside testing for illegal drugs.

-The Drugs (Roadside Testing) Bill would establish a legal framework for roadside testing of drivers for illegal drugs.
-It seeks to enable police to test drivers for illegal drugs at the roadside and set out accompanying procedures.
+The Drugs (Roadside Testing) Bill would create a system for testing drivers for illegal drugs at the roadside.
+It is intended to give police powers to test people stopped on the road for illegal drugs and to set out how evidence from those tests would be used.
 The bill is currently at the second reading in the House of Commons.

 Generated 21 February 2026